Hoʻolulu: Marriage

 Around 1825 Hoʻolulu married Chiefess Charlotte Halaki Kahepakekapuikaailani Cox (1805–1845) whose father was Englishman Harold Cox and mother was High Chiefess Namahana of Moana.

 They had two daughters and two sons.

 Son Kaiheʻekai (died 1865) took the Christian name "John Harold" and married Chiefess Namahana III also known as Namahana Kaleleonalani or by a Christian name of Lydia.
 Namahana III was a grandniece of powerful Queen Kaʻahumanu.
 They had a daughter Miriam Auhea Kekāuluohi (1839–1899), named for the Kuhina Nui (co-regent) at the time, Kekāuluohi.
 Auhea Kekāuluohi was mentioned as betrothed to Prince Lunalilo, but instead would marry American William Isaac, (or Jesse) Crowningburg (who claimed relationship to a Duke of Königsberg) and then after a divorce and his death, remarry Paul Kamai in 1873.

 After Lunalilo's death during his short reign as King, Miriam was considered to have a claim to the throne herself.

 She never contested the closer connections of the other contenders: Queen Emma, Bernice Pauahi Bishop, and Ruth Keʻelikōlani.

 Daughter Kinoʻoleoliliha (1827–1855) married American businessman Benjamin Pitman.

 Not much is known of son Moʻoheau-nui-i-Kaʻaiawaʻawa-o-ʻUlu (1828–1845).

 Daughter Kahinu o-Kekuaokalani-i-Lekeleke (1829–after 1853) married William Beckley (1814–1871) son of George Charles Beckley, who is sometimes credited with designing the Flag of Hawaii.
 Their son Fredrick William Bekley served as Royal Governor of Kauaʻi in 1880.

 Legacy

 The Pitman Tablet was sculpted by his great-grandson Theodore Baldwin Pitman in honor of the sesquicentennial of Captain James Cook's arrival in Hawaii and the Pitman family of Hawaii.

 In 1893, a small caretaker's house called Hale Hoʻolulu was built at the Royal Mausoleum of Hawaii.
 A descendant has lived in it for six generations to continue the tradition of guarding the tombs of Hawaiian royalty.

 William John Kaiheʻekai Maiʻoho was appointed to that position in 1995 and died in 2015.
+Following his death, son William Bishop Kaiheʻekai "Kai" Maiʻoho served as Kahu from 2015 to May 1, 2023.